nima2280/ATM-Project/README.md

 Link for Replit Project: https://replit.com/@nimagurung2280/FrivolousWaterloggedDimensions#main.py

 For this project I choose the ATM system project!
-I used Object-Oriented Programming (OOP) concepts in Python.
-We defined the ATM Class, implemented withdrawal, implemented deposit, implement Balance Check and more!
+While coding I used Object-Oriented Programming (OOP) concepts in Python.
+By the end we were able to defined the ATM Class, implemented withdrawal, implemented deposit, implement Balance Check and more!

 Features: